Poset models for Weyl group analogs of symmetric functions and Schur functions

 The {\em branching problem} is the problem of explicitly writing a Weyl bialternant (or other Weyl symmetric function) as a $\mathbb{Z}$-linear combination of $\Phi_{J}$-Weyl bialternants when $J \subseteq I$.
 That is, for the $\Phi$-Weyl bialternant $\chi_{_{\lambda}}$ and its restriction $\chi_{_{\lambda}}|_{_J}$ to a $\Phi_{J}$-Weyl symmetric function, we want to explicitly determine the $b_{\mu}$'s in the identity $\displaystyle \chi_{_{\lambda}}|_{_J} = \sum_{\mbox{ dominant }\mu}b_{\mu}\chi^{\Phi_J}_{_{\mu}}$.
 As in the case of the product decomposition coefficients of the previous paragraph, nonnegativity of the $b_{\mu}$ branching coefficients can be deduced from representation theory.
-We rederive these results here and obtain a combinatorial description of the restriction coefficients using the new approach of crystalline splitting posets, see \CrystallineRemark.B.
+We rederive these results here and obtain a combinatorial description of the restriction coefficients using our new approach of crystalline splitting posets, see \CrystallineRemark.B.

-Central to our approach is finding solutions $R$ to the following formula:
+Central to our overall perspective is the general algebraic combinatorial problem of finding solutions $R$ to the following formula for a given $J \subseteq I$ and $\Phi_{J}$-dominant weight $\nu$:

-Here, $R$ is a ranked poset whose Hasse diagram edges are colored by $I$, $\WGF(R)|_{J}$ is a certain weight generating function for $R$ that only regards those Hasse diagram edges with colors from the subset $J$ of $I$, and $\mathcal{S}_{J,\nu}(R)$ is some specified vertex subset of $R$ (see \InitialSplittingTheorem/\InitialSplittingDefinition).
+Here, we envision $R$ to be some ranked poset whose Hasse diagram edges are colored by $I$; $\WGF(R)|_{J}$ to be a certain weight generating function for $R$ that only regards those Hasse diagram edges with colors from the subset $J$ of $I$; and $\mathcal{S}_{J,\nu}(R)$ to be some specified vertex subset of $R$ (see \InitialSplittingTheorem/\InitialSplittingDefinition).
 In \NewDefinitionRemark.D we say precisely how this formula pertains to our three problems.
 Generally speaking, the $J = I$ version of the formula addresses product-decomposition-type problems, the $\nu = 0$ version addresses branching-type problems, and the version with $J=I$ and $\nu=0$ addresses purely splitting-type problems.
-A combinatorial version of the splitting, product decomposition, and/or branching problems is, then, to find posets $R$ and subsets $\mathcal{S}_{J,\nu}(R)$ satisfying the formula (1) above.
+An ``all-in-one'' version of the splitting, product decomposition, and/or branching problems is, then, to find posets $R$ and subsets $\mathcal{S}_{J,\nu}(R)$ satisfying the formula (1) above.
 We call $R$ a ``splitting poset'' when $J=I$ and $\nu=0$, and a ``$(J,\nu)$-splitting poset'' or ``refined splitting poset'' otherwise.